Shared-Memories-Capstone/Shared_Memories/README.md

     docker rm sm-backend
     ```

-    Now that you've removed the container, execute the command to run the container again (from the backend dir):
+    Now that you've removed the container, execute the command to run the container again.

-    ```bash
-    docker run --name=sm-backend -p 8000:8000 -d --env-file ../.env sm-backend:0.1.0
-    ```

 ## Acknowledgements